awsdocs/aws-dynamodb-encryption-docs/doc_source/python.md

 pip install aws-dynamodb-encryption-python
 ```

-For more details about using pip to install and upgrade packages, see [Installing Packages](https://packaging.python.org/tutorials/installing-packages/)\.
+For more details about using **pip** to install and upgrade packages, see [Installing Packages](https://packaging.python.org/tutorials/installing-packages/)\.

 The DynamoDB Encryption Client requires the [cryptography library](https://cryptography.io/en/latest/) on all platforms\.
 All versions of **pip** install and build the **cryptography** library on Windows\. **pip** 8\.1 and later installs and builds **cryptography** on Linux\.
 If you are using an earlier version of **pip** and your Linux environment doesn't have the tools needed to build the **cryptography** library, you need to install them\.
 For more information, see [Building cryptography on Linux](https://cryptography.io/en/latest/installation/#building-cryptography-on-linux)\.

-For the latest development version of the DynamoDB Encryption Client, you can get it from the [aws\-dynamodb\-encryption\-python](https://github.com/awslabs/aws-dynamodb-encryption-python/) GitHub repository\.
+You can get the latest development version of the DynamoDB Encryption Client from the [aws\-dynamodb\-encryption\-python](https://github.com/awslabs/aws-dynamodb-encryption-python/) repository on GitHub\.

 After you install the DynamoDB Encryption Client, get started by looking at the example Python code in this guide\.